haiwera-silk-cd/magento-devdocs/guides/v2.1/design-styleguide/content-voice-tone/content-voice-tone.md

 The tone in UI content – including navigation, tables, forms, and calls to action – is usually more focused on accuracy and conciseness, but the same standards apply: Use clear, plain language and consult global conventions to ensure content is understood by all.

-Consistency is critical.
-For example, wherever content is displayed in [数据表格s]({{ page.baseurl }}/pattern-library/displaying-data/datatable/datatable.html) or [Form Elements]({{ page.baseurl }}/pattern-library/getting-user-input/form_elements/form_elements.html), it should use Magento standard or global conventions.
+Consistency is critical. 例如， wherever content is displayed in [数据表格s]({{ page.baseurl }}/pattern-library/displaying-data/datatable/datatable.html) or [Form Elements]({{ page.baseurl }}/pattern-library/getting-user-input/form_elements/form_elements.html), it should use Magento standard or global conventions.
 <br>

 *Correct example of button-label consistency, in a task flow:*